International Dark Sky Park

 Plan accordingly and dress for temperatures 10 degrees below what you expect.
 The park is located on the shore of Lake Michigan and is always cooler than inland.

-The public Dark Sky Park programs take place at the Beach House (unless otherwise noted); follow the signs through the park.
+The public Dark Sky Park programs take place at the Guest House or Dark Sky Viewing Area (unless otherwise noted); follow the signs through the park.
 It's about a mile drive in from the park entrance.
 Also, the programs are intended for naked-eye observation; however, you may feel free to bring binoculars or telescopes if you prefer to enhance the experience.

 Please note: There are not yet concrete pads in place for telescopes.

 If you are heading to the Headlands on a non-program outing, look for the signs for Dark Sky Viewing.
 There is a designated trail and viewing area along the lakeshore for the public to utilize.
-Because the two properties on the acreage are rented out by the county, they may be occupied at any given time.
-Please respect the privacy of the occupants and do not enter the buildings (the Beach House and the Guest House).
+Because the Guest House is rented out by the county, itmay be occupied at any given time.
+Please respect the privacy of the occupants and do not enter the building.

 Call (231) 348-1704 or email email@example.com if you have further questions.